othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

 Each environment has its own README.md with specific setup instructions.
 In general:

-1. Choose which environment to run (ctf or chaos-monkey)
+1. Choose which environment to run (ctf, chaos-monkey, or bootstrap)
 2. Navigate to the chosen directory
 3. Follow the setup instructions in the README.md file
 4. Ensure you have the required API keys configured